 7.2.81 Lowca is also an average value village.
-The viability results in table 7.4a and all of the sensitivity testing outcomes at table 7.4b and Appendix 13 are unviable.
-The lack of viability in this case is primarily due to the abnormal costs included in the assessment at £18,195 per dwelling.
+The viability results in table 7.4a and all of the sensitivity testing outcomes at table 7.4b are unviable.
+The sensitivity testing results at Appendix 13 contain one viable outcome from 25 scenarios tested.
+The lack of viability in this case arises due to the abnormal costs included in the assessment at £18,195 per dwelling.
 In particular the costs associated with upgrading Solway Road, which is unadopted, and providing the necessary footpath connections are prohibitively expensive given the proposed capacity of the site for only 22 dwellings.